 Laura is on the SFO Panel C and is a CPS Level 2 prosecutor.

 Laura undertakes significant work in this area advising regulators on a diverse range of issues.
-She has acted for the Civil Aviation Authority for a number of their domestic prosecutions as well as having advised on their regulatory issues at inquests and appeals against their regulatory decisions.
+She has acted for the Civil Aviation Authority (‘CAA’) for a number of their domestic prosecutions including acting as Junior Counsel for them.

 Laura’s experience includes:

-- Advising on defending European Arrest Warrants and Category 2 warrants arguing both ‘technical’ issues, Human Rights, and the application of EU and international law
+- Advising on defending TACA warrants, European Arrest Warrants and Category 2 warrants arguing both ‘technical’ issues, Human Rights, and the application of EU and international law

 - Drafting skeleton arguments and statements of issues and appearing at extradition hearings